Month: August 2017

 A standard bourbon barrel holds 53 gallons of whiskey.

 During Prohibition, the Government Revenuers who were tasked with finding illegal moonshine stills could look in the forest for trees that were starting to turn black.
-Check out the tree in the picture above.
+Check out the tree in the right picture above.
 The bark is completely black with a sugar mold that’s the bi-product of the distilling process.
+Due to the tale-tell black sugar mold giving away their locations… the moonshine distillers would have to constantly move their operation because of the black sugar mold that grew on everything near the still.
+And I do mean everything…check out the lamp in the left picture above.
+I can’t imagine living close to one of these big distillers and trying to keep the sugar mold off my stuff!

 A bourbon barrel has to made of oak.
 Most of the trees come from the forests of Missouri.